 As the Director of Conservation, during the field season I usually work with the other conservation staff to prepare for field events like tree plantings, coastline cleanups, and other tasks to restore vital wildlife habitats.
 I also enjoy teaching volunteers and students about the Chesapeake Bay Watershed.
-When I’m not in the field, I work with one of our many conservation partners to develop projects and programs such as our Fresh Thoughts sustainable seafood dining series.

 What did you want to be when you were growing up?